Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Monotone Polygon

-We say that $\cP$ is in \style{rook position} when (a) $Q$ contains the line segment joining $\cP$ and $\cE$, and (b) $|x(\cP) - x(\cE)| \leq 1/2$, see Figure \ref{fig:rook-position}(a).
-We refer to $x(\cP) - x(\cE)$ as the pursuer \style{offset} and we refer to the horizontal line segment $X(\cP)$ as the \style{rook frontier}.
+Figure \ref{fig:rook-position}(a) shows an example of a pursuer in rook position.
 In a convex polygon (where visibility is not an issue), rook position has three important characteristics.
 First, a pursuer in rook position can re-establish this position after every evader move.
 Second, the evader cannot get too close to the rook frontier (or cross it) without being captured.
 Third, the pursuer can reliably advance her rook frontier: the worst case scenario is when $\cE$ moves full speed horizontally across the region.
 At some point, he must reverse direction, and the pursuer changes her offset (say, from positive to negative), and moves her rook frontier towards the evader, see Figure \ref{fig:rook-position}(b).
 The situation is more complicated in a general polygon, but these three basic characteristics remain the driving force of rook's strategy.

+Figure \ref{fig:rook-types} shows the different configurations for a pursuer in rook position.
+There are two main types: pocket position and chute position.
+Each of these has four subtypes, according to where the rook frontier intersects the boundary chains.
+The last boundary point visited by the pursuer is her checkpoint, see Definition \ref{def:checkpoint-mono} below.
+We use $c$ to denote the last checkpoint on the lower chain and $a$ to denote the last checkpoint on the upper chain.

-Figure \ref{fig:rook-types} shows the eight different configurations for a pursuer in rook position.
-We say that $\cP$ is in \style{lower (upper) pocket position} when (1) the evader is below (above) the pursuer, and (2) both of the endpoints of the rook frontier are on the lower chain $\Pi_L$ (upper chain $\Pi_U$).
-We say that $\cP$ is in \style{lower (upper) chute position} when (1) the evader is below (above) the pursuer, and (2) the left endpoint of the rook frontier is on the lower (upper) chain and the right endpoint is on the upper (lower) chain.
+\begin{definition} Suppose that $\cP$ is in rook position.
+The pursuer $\cP$ is in \style{upper (lower) pocket position} when (1) the evader is above (below) the pursuer, and (2) both of the endpoints of the rook frontier are on the upper chain $\Pi_U$ (lower chain $\Pi_L$).
+The pursuer $\cP$ is in \style{upper (lower) chute position} when (1) the evader is above (below) the pursuer, and (2) the right endpoint of the rook frontier is on the lower (upper) chain. \end{definition}

 When the pursuer establishes pocket position, we have reached the endgame of the pursuit.
 The evader can try to use the features in the pocket to his advantage, but the pursuer always has a counter move.
 Eventually, the evader will be caught, just as in a convex polygon.
-On the other hand, when the pursuer establishes chute position, the evader can employ an \style{escape move} to prolong the game.
-For example, in a lower chute, $\cE$ can move rightward and use the upper boundary $\Pi_U$ to block the pursuer's rook move.
-In response, $\cP$ transitions back into search mode, using a new search path drawn from her current location, see Figure \ref{fig:blocked}.
+On the other hand, when the pursuer is in chute position, the evader may be able to employ an escape move to prolong the game.